Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/animation_handling.md

 The only thing missing is if for some reason your hurtbox is larger than your sprite.
 This sounds like something to avoid.

-If you have a layer name `HURTBOX`, its silhouette will be added to the hurtbox.
+If you have a layer name `HURTBOX`, the Assistant adds its silhouette to the hurtbox.

 Again, this layer won't show up in your animation.
 It only adds to the hurtbox.